 So imagine our surprise when we made a road trip stop in Boise, Idaho and discovered an enclave of Basques living in the middle of downtown Boise.
 Our original stop was made for vegan clotted cream and biscuits (disappointing – we ended up getting some Idaho potato fries instead), but we were happy to discover that Boise was a cool little city with a vibrant downtown, cool street art, and of course, Basque history!

 The Basque Block is all that survives of a previously much larger community of Basque workers that moved to Idaho from Spain and France to work as sheepherders.
 The street has a Basque heritage museum, a Basque cultural center, a Basque Bar (Bar Gernika), a 19th-century Basque boarding house, a mural, a Basque market…they even celebrate Basque festivals.

-Another bit of Basque randomness came when visiting Veren’s hometown of San Juan Bautista in the Salinas valley of central California.
+Another bit of Basque randomness came when visiting Veren’s hometown of San Juan Bautista in the Salinas Valley of central California.
 We were walking around the sleepy town when we came across a Basque restaurant.
-It was very cool to find little enclaves of Basque culture sprinkled throughout the Western portion of the U.S., and got us even more excited for our upcoming move to Spain.
+It was very cool to find little enclaves of Basque culture sprinkled around while roadtripping the Western U.S., and got us even more excited for our upcoming move to Spain.

 2. The Las Vegas Strip

 We both have adamantly vowed never to step foot within 500 miles of the casino-filled city of all-you-can-eat buffets and marriage chapels on every corner.
 So naturally, we ended up driving through on our road trip – the only thruway for miles around goes right through the heart of Vegas, but we decided to get off early and drive down the famous Las Vegas Strip so we could successfully say, “Been there, done that, don’t ever need to do it again.”